Wednesday, December 14, 2022

 4. Charting

-The method of note-taking in which notes are prepared with the help of a chart to show the relation among various points is called the charting method of note-taking.
-It is useful for a topic that has different categories, such as similarities, differences, dates, events, impact, etc. The listener may review and rewrite notes using the charting method.
-It includes flow charts, tables, frames, etc.
+The method in which notes are prepared with the help of a chart to show the relation among various points is called charting.
+It is useful for showing different categories, such as similarities, differences, dates, events, impact, etc. It includes flow charts, tables, frames, etc. It helps listeners note difficult things easily.

 5. Mapping

-The method of note-taking in which spatial organization and diagrams are used to write information is called the mapping method of note-taking.
-The main point is kept in the center of the page and then branches outward to mention all the ideas connected to that central topic.
+The method of note-taking in which notes are written in nonlinear form.
+The main point is kept in the center of the page and other information is written around the main topic.
+Arrows are used to show relations.
+It is good for a topic that has multiple facts related to each other.
 Colors, small graphics, symbols, etc. are often used to help to visualize the information more easily.

 6. Cornell Notes

-Walter Pauk of Cornell University developed this method of note-taking.
-It consists of dividing a single page into three sections: a right-hand column for notes, a left-hand column for cues, and a strip at the bottom for a summary.
 Cues are keywords or questions that help evoke key aspects of the topic.
-This method is used for mathematics or chemistry, physics, etc. where formulas and graphs are used.
+This method is used for mathematics, chemistry, physics, etc. where formulas and graphs are used.

 Layout (format) of Cornell Notes: